-Check How Much Storage Space is Used & Available on an iPad, iPhone, or iPod touch
+How to Check How Much Storage Space is Used & Available on iPhone or iPad

 Knowing how much space you have used on an iOS device and, maybe even more useful and more relevant, knowing how much storage you have remaining, are two important things for any iPad, iPhone, or iPod touch owner.

-This is how to find how much storage space is available and used within iOS, you simply look no further than the Settings application on the iPhone or iPad.
-Here’s what you’ll want to do to find the details:
+This guide will show you how to find out just how much storage space is available and used within iOS, whether on an iPhone, iPad, or iPod touch.
+You’ll simply look no further than the Settings application on the iPhone or iPad, though how you find the information can vary per iOS version.
+Here’s what you’ll want to do to find the device Storage usage details: